-Sure, there are countless articles offering suggestions about practical things you to do on move in day like bring snacks and make the bed last, but here is some real, sage advice you won’t find anywhere else.
+Sure, countless articles offer suggestions about practical things to do on move-in day, like bring snacks and make the bed last, but here is some real, sage advice you won’t find anywhere else.
 Good luck!

 if you want to truly help your college kid (not to mention stay in their good graces)

 1. Introduce your kid to their floormates

 Let them figure out on their own and foster their friendships, no matter how much you think that kid you saw in the elevator wearing a Vikings jersey might have in common with yours.
 Don’t be the parent who is still setting up playdates with others.
 I know you’re just trying to be helpful, but like so many other situations, the best way you can help is by staying out of it and letting your kid find his way.

 2. Show up with fewer than 100 Command Strips and Hooks

 Some parents bring extra snacks to share, but you be the hero with what they need.

 As someone who has very definite opinions on the symmetry of a wall collage, I get that this one might be difficult to step away from.
 But don’t forget that this is their space.
 Even if it bothers you that they hang the photo collage too close to the Good Vibes Only poster or that they put the fridge by the closet when it clearly fits better under the window, let them have control of their own space.
 I mean, unless they ask for your help, of course.
 Then go HGTV crazy on that room.

 If keeping your mouth closed about your kid’s unique décor decisions is difficult, please don’t think it’s okay to open it to tell the roommate her bulletin board is too high, no matter how constructive your delivery might be.